-The use of ammonia as fuel is not recent.
-It was already used since the beginning of the 19th century as a fuel in motorized vehicles, in locomotives (England) or in tramways (New Orleans, USA).
+The use of ammonia as a fuel is not recent.
+It has been used since the beginning of the 19th century as a fuel in motorised vehicles, in locomotives (England) or in tramways (New Orleans, US).
 During the Second World War, Belgium (then a victim of an embargo on diesel) even decided to power its buses with liquid ammonia.
 In the 1960s, ammonia was also considered for use in alternative engines, especially for military purposes.
 Ammonia was used as a propellant for some rocket planes in the 1950s and 1960s in a series of suborbital missions.

-More recently, ammonia has come back to the forefront to decarbonize various specific sectors, the maritime transport sector as a replacement for certain heavy fuels (HFO type), known for their greenhouse gas emissions.
-Ammonia is less risky than hydrogen during storage operations and emits less greenhouse gases than LPG or CNG.
+More recently, ammonia has come back to the forefront to decarbonise various specific sectors, the maritime transport sector as a replacement for certain heavy fuels (e.g. heavy fuel oil (HFO)), known for their greenhouse gas emissions.
+Ammonia is less risky than hydrogen during storage operations and emits less greenhouse gases than liquid petroleum gas (LPG) or compressed natural gas (CNG).
 It is therefore considered an economically viable fuel for the maritime transport sector.
 However, its overall environmental impact (from production to use) must be assessed on a case-by-case basis.
-Indeed, the transport of ammonia from its production area to the port areas must be as short as possible (in terms of distance).
+Indeed, the transport of ammonia from its production area to port areas must be as short as possible (in terms of distance).
 Various initiatives to demonstrate the potential of ammonia in the maritime sector are gradually being set up, particularly in the Netherlands.

-LPG (Liquefied Petroleum Gas) is a by-product of the hydrocarbon fuel chain.
+LPG is a by-product of the hydrocarbon fuel chain.
 Its use in transport increases resource efficiency.
-LPG is an immediately available low carbon alternative.
-Indeed, it emits 35% less CO2 than coal and 12% less than oil.
+LPG is an immediately available low-carbon alternative.
+Indeed, it emits 35 % less CO2 than coal and 12 % less than oil.
 It also emits almost no black carbon, the second biggest contributor to global warming.
-LPG offers significant environmental advantages, particularly in terms of indoors and outdoor air quality.
-It is characterized by low particle emissions, low NOx (nitrogen oxide) emissions and low sulphur content.
+LPG offers significant environmental advantages, particularly in terms of indoor and outdoor air quality.
+It is characterised by low particle emissions, low nitrogen oxide (NOx) emissions and low sulfur content.

-Currently, it derives from crude oil and natural gas, and in the future also from biomass.
-Currently, gas (natural gas as well as LPG) is being flared of in huge quantity.
-LPG infrastructure is well established, with some 32,000 dispensing sites in the EU but with a very uneven distribution across the Member States.
-Its advantage consisting in producing low pollutant emissions, however, has been diminishing as the EURO standards have progressed to lower general emission limits.
-There remains, however, a clear advantage in particulate emissions.
+Currently, it is derived from crude oil and natural gas, and in the future also from biomass.
+Currently, gas (natural gas as well as LPG) is being flared in huge quantity.
+LPG infrastructure is well established, with some 32 000 dispensing sites in the EU but with a very uneven distribution across the Member States.
+Its advantage of producing low pollutant emissions, however, has been diminishing as the EURO standards have progressed to lower general emission limits.
+There remains, however, a clear advantage in lower particulate emissions.
 LPG might still expand its market share but will remain a niche market.